utshomax/postman-docs/src/pages/docs/sending-requests/environments/environment-variables.md

 To edit environment variables, select **Environments** in the sidebar and select an environment.
 From here you can take the following actions:

 * To filter the list of environment variables by name, enter text in the **Filter variables** box.
-* To sort the list of environment variables, select a column heading.
+* To sort the list of environment variables, select a column header.
 You can toggle between ascending and descending order.
-To manually sort the list, clear the active sort, then drag rows using the handle.
+To manually sort the list, clear the sort order if needed by selecting a column header, then drag rows using the handles.
 * To add a new environment variable, select **Add new variable** in the bottom row of the table.
 * To delete an environment variable, hover over a variable and select the delete icon <img alt="Delete icon" src="https://assets.postman.com/postman-docs/icon-delete-v9.jpg#icon" width="12px">.
 * To make an environment variable unavailable without deleting it, clear the checkbox next to the variable.
 Any references to the variable will be unresolved.
 To make the variable available again, select the checkbox.